appletreeisyellow/Film-Rating-System/readme.txt

  - One search page

 Our Add New Actor/Director page only allows letters and whitespace when inputting names.
-It also checks the DOB and DOD is valid or not.
+It also checks whether the DOB and DOD are valid or not.

 The CSS template used in our website is from w3school: https://www.w3schools.com/w3css/tryit.asp?filename=tryw3css_examples_home